tpmccallum/ethereum_database_research_and_testing/leveldb/leveldb.md

 ## State trie - the one and only

 There is one, and one only, global state trie in Ethereum.
+The state trie's root node can be used as a secure and unique identity for the entire state trie; the state trie's root node is cryptographically dependent on all internal state trie data.
 A "value" in the global state trie is created by encoding the following account details of an Ethereum account (using the Recursive-Length Prefix encoding (RLP) method):
 - nonce
 - balance
 - storageRoot